weevil-see/weevil-see.github.io/_posts/2025-06-20-Identifications.md

 ### An example to illustrate why identifications are always preliminary
 Not only is our identification hypothetical, but so is the very concept of *Ceutorhynchus erysimi* itself.
 In case someone else discovers there are two species behind the concept, our identification needs to be re-examined.
 This is not common, but probably more common than you think.

 An example: For a long time, only two species of *Colydium* were known from Europe: *C. elongatum* and *C. filiforme*.
-In 2024, a third species, *C. noblecourti*, was described ([Parmain et al., 2024](https://doi.org/10.3897/dez.71.121389)).
+In 2024, a third species, *C. noblecourti*, was described (<a href="https://doi.org/10.3897/dez.71.121389" target="_blank" rel="noopener">Parmain et al., 2024</a>).
 It has always been present in this well-surveyed area but is less common than the other two.
 Its characteristics have just been overlooked for centuries!\
-The new species is supported not only by morphological characters (earlier authors may have noticed them but thought they'd be mere variations) but also by genetics.
+The new species is supported not only by morphological characters but also by genetics.
 This is a wonderful example, illuminating how genetic data and morphological data can complement each other.\
 Using the older keys, one would get to *C. elongatum* when trying to identify a specimen of the new species.
 After I learned about the new species, I checked the collection at the Senckenberg Naturmuseum in Frankfurt.
-The labels there told me that the entire material had already been checked by the author of an earlier revision of *Colydium* ([Węgrzynowicz, 1999](https://www.researchgate.net/publication/291999570_A_revision_of_the_genus_Colydium_Fabricius_1792_Coleoptera_Zopheridae_Colydiinae)), who did not notice the presence of a third species.\
+The identification labels on the pins of the specimens there told me that the entire material had already been checked by the author of an earlier revision of *Colydium* (<a href="https://www.researchgate.net/publication/291999570_A_revision_of_the_genus_Colydium_Fabricius_1792_Coleoptera_Zopheridae_Colydiinae" target="_blank" rel="noopener">Węgrzynowicz, 1999</a>), who did not notice the presence of a third species.\
-The new key by [Parmain et al., 2024](https://doi.org/10.3897/dez.71.121389) allowed me to identify the third species amongst the material.
-The new species is surprisingly easy to identify.
-The other two are more difficult to distinguish.
+The new key by <a href="https://doi.org/10.3897/dez.71.121389" target="_blank" rel="noopener">Parmain et al., 2024</a> allowed me to identify the third species amongst the material.
+It is surprisingly easy to identify with the key, but without it I would have never spotted the difference between the two known species and the third one.
+It is understandable that Węgrzynowicz overlooked the undescribed species, as the distinguishing characters are easy to dismiss as intraspecific variation without the genetic evidence showing that they belong to a distinct lineage.
+The genetic analysis by <a href="https://doi.org/10.3897/dez.71.121389" target="_blank" rel="noopener">Parmain et al., 2024</a> revealed morphological characters that distinguish the species.
+As a result, others can now identify the same species based on external features alone, without needing genetic data.
+It's a remarkable example of how genetics can pave the way for easier, morphology-based identification.
+Wonderful!
+**Diagnostic characters become apparent only after examining large numbers of specimens.
+Identification keys are the result of intensive comparative work by their authors, who in this case even verified that the morphological characters correspond to genetic lineages.
+Keys allow others to make reliable identifications without needing to repeat the same exhaustive comparisons.**

 Therefore, whenever someone wrote about *Colydium elongatum* before 2024, the identification actually refers to "*C. elongatum* OR *C. noblecourti*".
 Entries from before 2024 in literature or databases cannot be verified unless they point to a specimen.
 Some studies indicate a collection where voucher specimens are deposited.

 If you identify a blue *Ceutorhynchus* without knowing about the existence of more than one blue *Ceutorhynchus*, you make the same mistake as the whole entomological community before the description of *C. noblecourti* in 2024!
 The ability to identify is hampered both by limited knowledge of the scientific community and by your personal knowledge.
-If you keep voucher specimens, your identifications can be verified in the light of new information.
+It is extremely difficult to observe characters without the guidance of literature.
+If you keep voucher specimens, your identifications can be re-examined in the light of new information.

 ## Miracles
 People who have identified a lot of specimens seem to develop supernatural perception.
 After going through keys for hours, after verifying the results with reference specimens, it can be quite frustrating to learn that an expert, when asked if your identification is correct, seems to be able to judge it without even looking through the microscope!\